What is bladder cancer?

 The bladder is an organ that stores urine which is made in your kidneys and is transferred to your bladder by tubes called ureters.
 From your bladder, urine leaves your body through the urethra which is shorter in women and longer in men.
 Bladder cancers can affect not only your bladder but your ureters and urethra as well.
 There are different types of bladder cancers and they will have different treatment options.

-This is the most common type of bladder cancer.
-Urothelial cells line the inside of the bladder as well as other parts of the urinary tract.
-If there is a tumor the entire urinary tract, including kidneys, will need to be examined for cancerous cells.
-Other bladder cancers:
+Transitional cell carcinoma (urothelial) is the most common type of bladder cancer.
+Urothelial cells line the inside of the bladder, as well as other parts of the urinary tract.
+If there is a tumor, the entire urinary tract including the kidneys will need to be examined for cancerous cells.

 - Squamous cell carcinoma